nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * Cons: the different filtering features would have to access different classes located in different packages to filter the contact list

 * **Alternative 2:** Abstracting out each filter feature as a different class which directly extends the command class.
   * Pros: Less confusing for developers as each filtering feature would have to access different classes depending on the feature that is being filtered.
-Furthermore each filter feature's classes would belong in different packages within the programme due to the fact that it filters different features.
+Furthermore, each filter feature's classes would belong in different packages within the programme due to the fact that it filters different features.
-  * Cons: Future implementations of filter functions for new features that may be added to the programme would have to be created from scractch.
+  * Cons: Future implementations of filter functions for new features that may be added to the programme would have to be created from scratch.

 * **Decision:** We decided to use alternative 2 as we do not foresee new features being added to the programme which would require filtering functions in the new feature based on the current purpose of our app.
 Furthermore, it would not be difficult to implement a parent abstract filter class for the filter function in future iterations should we need to do so.